hsutter/cppfront/README.md

 Much of this Lifetime analysis has been implemented and shipped in Visual Studio and in CLion, and initial small parts have been implemented and shipped in Clang.
 The implementations have exposed bugs in shipping code that were not caught before.
 My experiment in 'syntax 2' is to make these safety rules the default and mandatory.
 (Note: Most of this is not yet implemented in cppfront.)

+I want to again thank many people, including Sunny Chattergee, Daniel Frampton, Matthias Gehre, Gabor Horvath, Neil MacIntosh, Kyle Reed, and more for their help in specifying and implementing the Lifetime static analysis design.

 ### Garbage-collected memory arena

 - [**CppCon 2016**: "Leak-freedom in C++... _by default_"](https://www.youtube.com/watch?v=JfmTagWcqoE) particularly [from 59:00 onward](https://youtu.be/JfmTagWcqoE?t=3558) where I show the strawman prototype I wrote of a tracing garbage-collection memory arena